twuilliam/nodes-info/lisa.md

 ## Disk space

-You will be allocated 200GB on your home folder.
+You will be allocated free space 200GB on your home folder.

 There are also temporary storage space and project space available.
 Check this [page](https://userinfo.surfsara.nl/systems/lisa/getting-started#filesystems).